zype/zype-roku-scenegraph/README.md

 In order to test native subscriptions, you need to setup the fake Roku store before sideloading.
 For more information on how to do this, [see here](docs/testing/TestingNativeSubscriptions.md)

-## Contributing to the repo

-We welcome contributions to Zype Roku Scenegraph SDK.
-If you have any suggestions or notice any bugs you can raise an issue.
-If you have any changes to the code base that you want to see added, you can fork the repository, then submit a pull request with your changes explaining what you changed, why you believe it should be added, and how one would test these changes.
-Thank you to the community!

 ## Support